carpentries-incubator/geospatial-python/_episodes/01-raster-structure.md

 <img src="../fig/01-demonstrate-no-data-black-3.png" title="plot of chunk demonstrate-no-data-black" alt="plot of chunk demonstrate-no-data-black" width="612" style="display: block; margin: auto;" />

-`rasterio` assigns a specific number as missing data to the `meta` attribute when the dataset is read, base don the file's own metadata.
+`rasterio` assigns a specific number as missing data to the `meta` attribute when the dataset is read, based on the file's own metadata.
 While the GeoTiff's `nodata` attribute is assigned to the value `-1.7e+308`, it turns out the missing data at the edges are represented by the value `0`.
-In order to run calculations on this image that ignore these edge values or plot he iamge without the nodata values being displayed on the color scale, we can mask out `0` values in our numpy array.
+In order to run calculations on this image that ignore these edge values or plot he image without the nodata values being displayed on the color scale, we can mask out `0` values in our numpy array.

 In the next image, the black edges have been masked using `numpy.ma.masked_where()`, a function that assigns no data values where a condition is true.

 ~~~
-rgb_HARV_masked_arr = np.ma.masked_where(rgb_HARV_arr==0, rgb_HARV_arr) #1st argument is the condition, second is the array to mask
+rgb_HARV_masked_arr = numpy.ma.masked_where(rgb_HARV_arr==0, rgb_HARV_arr) #1st argument is the condition, second is the array to mask
 earthpy.plot.plot_rgb(
     rgb_HARV_masked_arr,
     title="RGB Image, NoData Values Masked",